Vincent-Sniteur/LAURA/README.md

 ## Features

 - **ElevenLab Voice:** LAURA can use the powerful ElevenLab API to generate natural-sounding voices for a more interactive experience.
+- **Store Exchange:** LAURA saves every exchange with the user. ( Not recommended, creates latency )

 ## Getting Started